miniflux/website/content/docs/development.md

 make run
 ```

 This command runs the software in debug mode.
+If needed, you can [run a local Postgresql database with docker](#postgresql-docker)

 <h2 id="linter">Linter <a class="anchor" href="#linter" title="Permalink">¶</a></h2>